IDAES/idaes-pse/docs/install.rst

     pip install -r requirements.txt
     python setup.py develop  # or "install"

 Install ipopt.
-If you have an HSL license, you may prefere to compile ipopt with HSL support.
+If you have an HSL license, you may prefer to compile ipopt with HSL support.
 Please see the ipopt `documentation <https://projects.coin-or.org/Ipopt>`_ in that case.
 Otherwise ipopt can be installed with conda.

 .. code-block:: sh